arx-tools/node-pkware/README.md

 ### piping also works

-**don't use --debug when piping, because it will be mixed with the decompressed data**
+**Don't use --debug when piping, because debug messages will be outputted to where the decompressed data is being outputted!**

 `cat c:/arx/level8.llf | explode > c:/arx/level8.llf.unpacked`